hannahclauson/health-agreements/attack-plan.md

 x    - change 'show' buttons to 'learn more / details'

   - styles
-    - assets / styles on staging
+x    - assets / styles on staging
     - that damn gap by the footer
     - flash message styling
     - buy other nouns from noun project